This is the first in a 4 part series explaining the many ways poor quality jouralism is hurting our country. Links to other articles at bottom.

 3. Public relations companies crank out tons of free content that pollutes the discussion with half truths and outright lies.
 Content-starved organizations with low budgets snap it up and present it as news.

-4. Ownership rules were loosened by the government so now, a small handful of companies own all the media.
+4. Ownership rules were loosened by the government under Bill Clinton, so now, a small handful of companies own all the media.
 There is no diversity and these companies often use their media outlets to promote their agenda.

 5. The Fairness Doctrine, originally introduced in 1949 to force broadcasters to cover important issues by presenting competing views, was done away with in 1987 by President Ronald Reagan.